-Padding at Collier-Seminole State Park - Blackwater River and Mud Bay
+Collier-Seminole State Park - Paddling on Blackwater River and Mud Bay

 Partially within The Everglades, Collier-Seminole State Park also contains one of only three original strands of royal palm in Florida.
 The 13.6 mile paddling trail along the Blackwater River includes scenic but sometimes impassable Mud Bay.
-(Detailed map, photos and more description below.)
+(Detailed map and photos below.)

 The paddling trail includes the river, open bays, and creeks to explore.
 Filing a float plan is required.
 Paddling the entire 13.6 mile trail may require camping; the approved campsite is at Grocery Place (reservations needed, bring bug spray!).
 Mud Bay can be impassable at low tide.
 The park wilderness is mostly mangrove swamp, but also hardwood forest, coastal strand, and salt-marsh.
 Watch for wildlife including alligators, raccoons, otters, manatees, dolphins, birds, wading birds, and fish.